 Topic 31: Objections

 a.
 Recommendations and/or implementation guidelines

+Recommendation 2 from the 2007 policy is affirmed under Topic 24: String Similarity Evaluations.
+Recommendation 2 is also relevant to this topic.

+Recommendation 3 from the 2007 policy is affirmed under Topic 10: Applicant Freedom of Expression.
+Recommendation 3 is also relevant to this topic.

 Affirmation 31.1: Subject to the recommendations/implementation guidance below, The Working Group affirms the following recommendations and implementation guidance from 2007:

-Recommendation 2: “Strings must not be confusingly similar to an existing top-level domain.”

-Recommendation 3: “Strings must not infringe the existing legal rights of others that are recognized or enforceable under generally accepted and internationally recognized principles of law.
-Examples of these legal rights that are internationally recognized include, but are not limited to, rights defined in the Paris Convention for the Protection of Industrial Property (in particular trademark rights), the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights (in particular freedom of speech rights).”

 Recommendation 6: “Strings must not be contrary to generally accepted legal norms relating to morality and public order that are enforceable under generally accepted and internationally recognized principles of law.
 Examples of such limitations that are internationally recognized include, but are not limited to, restrictions defined in the Paris Convention for the Protection of Industrial Property (in particular restrictions on the use of some strings as trademarks), and the Universal Declaration of Human Rights (in particular, limitations to freedom of speech rights).”

 Recommendation 20: “An application will be rejected if it is determined, based on public comments or otherwise, that there is substantial opposition to it from among significant established institutions of the economic sector, or cultural or language community, to which it is targeted or which it is intended to support.”

+Implementation Guideline H: “External dispute providers will give decisions on objections.”

 Implementation Guideline P (IG P, including subheadings on process and guidelines, refers specifically to the Community Objection): “The following process, definitions and guidelines refer to Recommendation 20.

 Process